Temprog/Twitter-Sentiment-Analysis-Insights-NLP-GenAI/README.md

 - Imbalanced classes: Some sentiments may dominate the dataset
 - Limited feature representation: TF-IDF only; could be improved with word embeddings (Word2Vec, BERT, etc.)
 - Context understanding: Traditional ML models may misinterpret sarcasm, irony, or nuanced sentiments
+- The quality and accuracy of GenAI summaries/reports depend significantly on the prompt and the specific Gemini model's capabilities.
+Risks include hallucination (generating factually incorrect information) and reflecting biases from training data.
+Summaries are derived from input prompts, such as model accuracies or theme descriptions, without a deep understanding of the original data.
+- The quality and accuracy of the GenAI-generated summaries and reports depend heavily on the prompt provided and the capabilities of the specific Gemini model used; GenAI models can sometimes "hallucinate".